Institution

 WA Bonus Bank ― Our Medium-Term Incentives

-A portion of our WA incentive pool, whether positive or negative, is distributed into each employee's notional WA bonus bank account, based on the individual's performance and contributions over four years.
+A portion of our WA incentive pool, whether positive or negative, is distributed into each employee’s notional WA bonus bank account, based on the individual’s performance and contributions over three years.

 When WA bonus bank balances are positive, a portion of the balance is paid out to staff.
-The remaining portion is deferred with the percentage deferral increasing with seniority.
+The remaining portion is deferred, with the percentage being deferred increasing with seniority.

 Part of the retained balances are deferred as co-investment grants which vest over the following three years.
 The remaining WA bonus bank balances are subject to clawbacks in the future should portfolio returns be negative.